TheOdinProject/curriculum/dev_roadmap.md

 * Bug: when getting referred directly to /scheduler?cb=12345 (e.g. http://www.theodinproject.com/scheduler?cb=3), then immediately clicking into Preferences and removing that project, the redirect from Preferences takes you back to the same referral URL so the project is immediately added back on ... an infinite process.
 Need to clear the query string or something to prevent this.

-DONE Fix navbar on home page for already-logged-in-users to show logout link DONE Set up redirect for students post-signup for GA to hook onto.
+DONE Clean up old homepage so it's out of the way and not a redirect to homepage2 or whatever DONE Fix navbar on home page for already-logged-in-users to show logout link DONE Set up redirect for students post-signup for GA to hook onto.
 DONE Fix devise forms to deal with footer sizing